-Knowledge is the key asset of any professional services firm.
-Knowledge about its clients, its processes, its technical capabilities and its commercial acumen.
-So a knowledge sharing platform, or knowledge sharing software, should be among the key tools for business growth for a professional services firms.
+Knowledge is the key asset of any modern organisation.
+Knowledge about its customers, its processes, its technical capabilities and its commercial acumen.
+So a knowledge sharing platform, or knowledge sharing software, should be among the key tools for business growth for any modern organisation.
 Yet often, it is not.

-Most professional services firms do not effectively manage the flow of information among their staff, clients and prospects.
-They may use a client relationship tool to manage some client data, or they may have a passive knowledge management process (like Sharepoint, or some PDFs or slides).
-Rarely does a professional services firm have knowledge sharing software to identify, capture and share knowledge in a meaningful way.
+Most organisations do not effectively manage the flow of information among their staff, customers and prospects.
+They may use a customer relationship tool to manage some customer data, or they may have a passive knowledge management process (like Sharepoint, or some PDFs or slides).
+Rarely does an organisation have knowledge sharing software to identify, capture and share knowledge in a meaningful way.

 This is a shame, as a knowledge sharing platform can take the key asset of knowledge and use it to enable significant business growth.
 Let’s review all the ways knowledge sharing software can drive business growth.